A charming road trip in Petite Nation!

 Historic flavours and settings!

-We get back on the road to discover the surrounding area in the Petite-Nation.
-With 24 municipalities linked by roads such as the 321, 323, 317, 309, 315 and 307, there’s no shortage of options.
-We decide to let the road be our guide—it’s definitely the best way to explore and discover unexpected treasures.
+Get back on the road to discover Petite Nation’s surrounding areas.
+With 25 municipalities linked by routes such as the 321, 323, 317, 309, 315 and 307, there are plenty of options for a drive.
+Let the road guide you; it’s definitely the best way to explore and discover little treasures.

-All these adventures give us an appetite, and it’s time for a visit to the Bistro Montebello.
-The pretty village of Montebello is not only the site of the world’s largest log cabin, the Fairmont Le Château Montebello, it was the village chosen by Louis-Joseph-Papineau, seigneur of the Petite-Nation and politician, to build his manor house in 1846.
-One thing for sure, you don’t have to be as savvy as Papineau to realize that Bistro Montebello’s pizza is one of the best in the area!
-Foodie alert: the weekend table d’hôte lists creative dishes featuring local products!
+With your appetite whetted after all these adventures, it’s time to head to the Bistro Montebello.
+The pretty village of Montebello is home not only to the world’s largest log cabin, the Fairmont Le Château Montebello, but it was also where Louis-Joseph-Papineau, seigneur of Petite-Nation and politician, chose to build his manor house in 1846.
+One thing’s for sure: you don’t need to be Papineau to figure out that Bistro Montebello’s pizza is one of the best in the region!
+Foodie Alert!
+The weekend table d’hôte also offers creative dishes featuring local produce!

-After a leisurely stroll through Montebello with frequent stops in the local boutiques, it’s time for a rest.
-The Manoir Chamberland opens its (heritage) doors to us!
-This former church rectory has been transformed into an inn that combines the charm of the days of Louis-Joseph Papineau with modern luxuries and conveniences.
-With eight guestrooms tastefully decorated with a clear eye for detail, it’s a lovely place to rest and relax.
-Ideal for a romantic getaway!
+After a walk through the streets of Montebello and visits to local boutiques, it’s time to rest.
+And the Manoir Chamberland is opening its (heritage) doors to us!
+This former presbytery has been transformed into an inn, brimming with the charm from Louis-Joseph-Papineau’s era and all the comfort and luxury of modern conveniences.
+With eight tastefully decorated rooms and obvious attention to detail, calm and relaxation are guaranteed.
+Perfect for a romantic getaway!

-After a restorative night in a room with a Downton Abbey vibe, it’s time to head home.
-If your schedule allows, visit Parc Oméga, a real must in Montebello.
-Here you can observe more than 15 species of Canadian wildlife in their natural habitat, some even roaming free.
+Refreshed from a good night’s sleep in a Downton Abbey-style room, it’s time to hit the road!
+If you have room in your schedule, visit Parc Oméga, a must-see in Montebello.
+You can see over 15 species of Canadian animals in their natural habitat, and some of them are wild.

-Before you leave, there’s one last stop on your tour route: the 75th meridian sundial!
+Before leaving, the last stop on this wonderful walk: the 75th meridian sundial!
 It’s built precisely on the 75th meridian line, which is used to determine Eastern Standard Time.
-And it’s located in Papineauville!
+And it’s in Papineauville!
+With your head full of country landscapes, your belly full of local delicacies and your heart full of little pleasures, you can officially begin your road trip back home !

 +

-Looking for a cultural, gourmet, sport or wilderness getaway?
-Hit the road and let yourself be inspired by the five tour routes in the Petite Nation, designed to introduce you to the territory and its key attractions!
+Looking for a cultural, gourmet, sporting or wilderness getaway?
+Take to the road and let yourself be guided by Petite Nation to discover its must-sees !

 OTHER ARTICLES THAT MIGHT INTEREST YOU